 Thomas M. McNear, Paul H. Smith, William G. Ray and Thomas Bergen

-Within the Remote Viewing Community, there has always been a fascination with Ingo Swann – The Father of Remote Viewing.
+Within the Remote Viewing Community, there has always been a fascination with Ingo Swann – The Father of Remote Viewing and of the more detailed controlled remote viewing.
 Beyond the recognized efficacy of his six-stage CRV training program, this fascination is especially strong surrounding the perceived “advanced stages” he may have developed beyond the six stages that are so widely known.
 For many, this fascination has turned into fantasy.
 Rumors abound concerning the number of stages he developed beyond six.
 Many say he developed a great many stages beyond six and opine that these advanced stages were ready for training.
 Some have even stated that Swann invited them to come to NYC to receive training on these advanced stages.
 The purpose of this document is to review what the historical record says regarding these advanced stages and to attempt to determine just how far Swann was able to develop these stages before his passing in January 2013.